ZacPerry-dev/html2latex/notes.md

 - to run: pandoc -test.tex -o test.pdf

 TODO:
-- Clean up logic and nesting stuff
-- Look into the weird whitespace issue
+- Look into the weird whitespace issue (i dont remember what this is refering to)
 - Create more html test files and play around -- make sure it works for diffrent cases
-- Comments
 - Report
-- Update makefile at some point?